lud/mutex/README.md

 ```

 The lock will also be passed to a fun if its arity is `1` when using `Mutex.under/4` and `Mutex.under_all/3`.
 The arity of the fun can also be `0`.
 Releasing the lock within the fun is still useless as it will be automatically released as for 0-arity funs, and could give other processes the ability to lock the keys before the fun execution is complete.

+## Copyright and License

+Copyright (c) 2017 Niahoo Osef

+This work is free.
+You can redistribute it and/or modify it under the
+terms of the MIT License.
+See the [LICENSE.md](./LICENSE.md) file for more details.